yezhiyi9670-aosp-forks/avium-local_manifests/README.md

   - Avoid using excessive number of jobs.
 During `repo init`, use no more than 8 to prevent 429 error.
 During `m bacon`, use no more than 18 on 64GB RAM to prevent OOM.

-- Proprietary firmware could be extracted from either [Vanilla LineageOS builds](https://download.lineageos.org/devices/lemonades) or builds provided by [Neokoni's OTA Center](https://ota.neokoni.ink/device/lemonades/AviumUI/avium-16).
+- Proprietary firmware could be extracted from builds provided by [Neokoni's OTA Center](https://ota.neokoni.ink/device/lemonades/AviumUI/avium-16), or possibly [Vanilla LineageOS builds](https://download.lineageos.org/devices/lemonades).